-NOVEMBER 2020 PANDEMIC UPDATE: They have suspended free pick ups till further notice, So I recommend sending items via Lalamove (if it fits in a motorcycle) or Transportify if it fits a car or bigger, like an L300 or even a truck.
+NOVEMBER 2021 PANDEMIC UPDATE: They have free pick ups but if you want to send your items asap to declutter faster you can send items via Lalamove (if it fits in a motorcycle) or Transportify if it fits a car or bigger, like an L300 or even a truck.
 Please practice contact free shipping by paying for them online, and tip your riders/drivers generously since they are risking their lives to help us deliver items.

 In my last post about where to send decluttered items, I talked about where to donate usable and damaged clothings.
 In this post, I’d like to share with you my favorite place to send decluttered items: Tzu Chi Foundation.
 It’s so convenient because: